Updated on March 26, 2019

 In 2019, Geocaching HQ extended the Adventure Lab experiment globally.
 A select number of geocaching organizations and 250 qualified geocachers received the chance to create Adventures.
 Each person who creates an Adventure must follow the Adventure Lab guidelines.
 These Adventures will remain active for at least six months, or potentially longer, for the community to enjoy.

 Please note that we are selecting 250 participants as part of an initial test of the Adventure Lab platform.
 Going forward, our intent is to provide other opportunities for geocachers to experiment with unique cache types.
 So, if you are not selected this time, we plan to have other opportunities where you may be selected.

 What should Adventure Lab creators/builders know?

-Adventure creators have more options on how to build the Adventure experience.
-They will be able to define the order in which the Adventure is to be played, allowing for more storytelling options and control of player movements through space.
-(Note: until the web player is retired, players will not be forced to respect the defined order of locations).
+Adventure creators have more options to build the Adventure experience.
+They can define the order in which the Adventure is played, allowing for more storytelling options and control of player movements through space.

 Adventure creators can set their Adventure Lab to Public, Private, or Off.

 - Public means that the Adventure will be listed in the public directory and is accessible by everyone.